Xion/bevy_fn_plugin/README.md

 ### How does it compare to `seldom_fn_plugin` crate?

 The `seldom_fn_plugin` crate doesn't actually create Bevy `Plugin` types.
-Instead, it applies the annotated functions directly to Bevy `App` object.
+Instead, it applies the annotated functions directly to the Bevy `App` object.
 This requires importing a custom extension trait and precludes the usage of `App::add_plugin`, `App::is_plugin_added`, and related plugin API.

-In contrast, `bevy_fn_plugin` does crete full-fledged Bevy `Plugin`s.
+In contrast, `bevy_fn_plugin` does create full-fledged Bevy `Plugin`s.
 If you are writing a library, the resulting plugin can be exposed in your public API, without requiring your users to depend on `bevy_fn_plugin` themselves.

 ## License